aptech/docs/docs/isstring.rst

 As we would expect, the :func:`isstring` will return a 1 when passed the following string array.

 ::

+    // Create string array
     sa = "hight" $| "medium" $| "high" $| "low";

+    // Test if sa is a string
     ret = isstring(sa);

 ::